Benymean/Applied-Statistics-Portfolio/README.md

-# Analysis of Traffic Congestion and Analysis of Cake Quality
+# 1.Analysis of Traffic Congestion and Analysis of Cake Quality

 This repository contains a reproducible R markdown file that delves into two primary analyses: understanding and predicting traffic congestion patterns in a U.S. metropolitan area and determining the effect of recipe and baking temperature on the breaking angle of a chocolate cake.